20joshuaz/tcp-over-udp/DESIGN.md

 new segments to be sent to choose another segment to time.

 If the retransmission timer goes off, the client increases it and restarts it.
-While the textbook specifies doubling the timer, I increase it by just 10% (see more details in the Design Tradeoffs section).
+While the textbook specifies doubling the timer, I increase it by just 10% (see more details in Design Tradeoffs).

-### Design Tradeoffs
+## Design Tradeoffs
 - The timeout multiplier (what is multiplied to the retransmission timer after a timeout) is set to 1.1.
   - If it is set to 2 (as specified in the textbook), the file transfer sometimes stalls since the timeout increases too quickly.
 - When resending segments after a timeout, the client uses a Go-Back-N policy.
 It sends all segments in the window.